Missing link between the 2D Quantum Hall problem and 1D quasicrystals

 where $c^\dag_{mn} $ ($c_{mn}$) are the electron creation (destruction) operators on the lattice point $\vec{r}_{mn} = (m\vec{x}+n\vec{y})a$.
 The vertical hopping amplitudes are position dependent $t_b(m) = t_b ~e^{2i\pi m \phi^S}$ (dropping the subscript $k$ in the flux for simplicity).
 Thanks to the chiral symmetry of the problem, one can consider $t_a$ and $t_b$ both to be positive, without loss of generality.
 To solve for the spectra, toroidal boundary conditions are imposed.
-The magnetic unit cell must be larger than the structural unit cell, to ensure the periodicity of hopping parameters from one cell to the next.
-This bigger cell is obtained by taking $N=F_k$ copies of the basic structural unit cell along each of the two directions defined by the basis vectors, as shown in Fig.\ref{fig:cutproj}b).
-In this way one obtains the well-known QH energy spectrum consisting of $N$ energy bands separated by $N-1$ gaps (note that for even values of $N$ two of the bands meet at $E=0$).
+The magnetic unit cell is, as in the standard QH problem, larger than the structural unit cell.
+This bigger cell is obtained by taking $N=F_k$ copies of the basic structural unit cell along each of the two directions defined by the primitive basis vectors as illustrated in Fig.1c).
+Solving this problem, one obtains the well-known QH energy spectrum consisting of $N$ energy bands separated by $N-1$ gaps (note that for even values of $N$, two of the bands meet at $E=0$).

 In order to extrapolate from 2D to 1D limit, the inter-chain couplings between different chains are multiplied by a factor $0\leq\epsilon\leq 1$.
 Fig.\ref{fig:cutproj}b) shows the square lattice, with the intrachain bonds in blue, and inter-chain bonds in red.
 The resulting $\epsilon$-dependent ``Fibonacci-Hall" Hamiltonian is: